Keystone-Strategy/scrapy-tutorial/README.md

 ## Items.py

-### Inside this file it is possible to define the items that the spider will have as its output, usually a dict, containing the scraped data, to be processed later
+### Inside this file it is possible to define the fields that the spider will have as its output, this output is usually a dictionary, containing the scraped data, to be processed later.

-## Middleware.py
+## middlewares.py

 ### Here are contained some standard classes from scrapy, whose code will execute in a determinate moment in the spider's life cicle.
 There is more information about this in the file itself.